JozsefG/salt-node-docker-cluster/README.md

     Please see these files for config details.

-    Also note, /srv/salt/node/src is synced by salt master for this demonstration, so create the src folder and put an app.js that runs on port 3000 or takes PORT from env.
+    Also note, /srv/salt/node/src is synced by salt master for this demonstration.

-    We are essentially telling salt-master to inject the node minion running in a docker container on minion-01 with a nodejs httpd based webapp that runs on port 3000.
+    We are essentially telling salt-master to inject the 'node' minion running in a docker container on minion-01 with a nodejs httpd based webapp that runs on port 3000.
 Once the highstate is complete, the container must be restarted for supervisord to pick up the new config.